himanshu454145/UI-Landing-Page/README.md

 # UI-Landing-Page
-It is a basic Landing Page written only in HTML and CSS
+This is a simple yet elegant landing page designed with pure HTML and CSS."